Logo

 The key thing to understand is that if you spent the money in pursuit of freelance profit, it counts as an expense with only a few exceptions.
 In other words, did buying that thing or paying for that service impact your work?
 Here are a few examples:

 1. You’re a painter and went to the store to get some canvases, paint, and pencils.
-Awesome, we look forward to seeing what you do with it, and yes, that’s a legit business expense.
+Awesome, we look forward to seeing what you do with it, and yes, that’s a legitimate business expense.

 2. You’re a designer and illustrator who connects with clients and sells your illustrations on the web.
 Fantastic!
 Your internet costs are deductible.